 Samples that may require multiple pieces of equipment earlier for accurate observation can now be clearly investigated with a single system, thanks to the HDR function.
 The DSX also features a proprietary image processing system called WiDER to address high-contrast problems with a single click, thus eliminating glare.
 WiDER works efficiently with live images as it does not require laborious adjustments to illumination.

 Figure 2.
 Using a digital microscope, a live image can be displayed using HDR observation to combine multiple images with different exposure times.
-(Image created using the Olympus DSX510.)
+(Image created using the Evident DSX510.)

 Issue 2: A Large Sample Area Needs to be Observed in High Resolution